Meet the Maestros: Exceptional San Diego Music Teachers Ready to Inspire

 Hannah Bartley

-I earned a bachelor’s degree in music performance from Eastern Michigan University in 2015.
+I earned a bachelor’s degree in Music Performance from Eastern Michigan University in 2015.
 Since then, I have been teaching music with an emphasis in the classical genre to build technique, an understanding of music theory, and to inspire a lifelong love and appreciation for music.

 I have experience playing many genres of music (such as fiddle) and am always happy to help my students learn to play the music they love.